Engineering Foundation Year

 - Apply appropriate presentation and evaluation tools to establish the significance of research data produced.

 If you don’t fulfil the entry criteria your application may be considered on an individual basis, taking in to account any work experience, other qualifications and/or any training you have completed.
-Speak to one of our advisers today to find out how we can help you.
+Please call or email for further information.

 We pride ourselves on offering competitive tuition fees which we review on an annual basis.
 Course fees are calculated on the basis of what it costs to teach each course and we aim for total financial transparency.